Skip to content

 4. Check that everything is selected and continue

-5. The SDKManager will ask the user password to download all the components and it will install them into a local folder on the host (~12Gb of free space required); remember: this is the password of the local Ubuntu host, not the Jetson Xavier.
+5. The SDKManager will ask the user password to download all the components and it will install them into a local folder on the host (~12Gb of free space required); remember: this is the password of the local Ubuntu host, not the Jetson one.

 7. Download the ConnectTech board support package from the official website: under Downloads click on the BSP you need, it will be downloaded as .tgz archive.

-8. At this point the sdkManager should have created a folder tree in ~/nvidia containing all the files needed for the flash.
+8. At this point the SDKManager should have created a folder tree in ~/nvidia containing all the files needed for the flash.
 Copy the .tgz package downloaded from ConnectTech website into ~/nvidia/nvidia_sdk/JetPack_<jetpack_ver>_Linux_<board_type>/Linux_for_Tegra/

 9. Extract the BSP: tar -xzf CTI-<*>.tgz